Lisbon food tour – local dishes and street food in Portugal

 3. Bifanas — Portugal’s Perfect Street Sandwich

-Before you let the simplicity fool you, understand that a well-made bifana is one of the finest handheld foods in all of Europe.
-Thin slices of pork are marinated in white wine, garlic, paprika, and piri piri sauce, then braised until they are impossibly tender and fragrant.
-This juicy meat gets stuffed into a slightly crusty papo-seco roll that immediately begins absorbing all those spiced cooking juices.
-The best bifanas in Lisbon are found at A Cevicheria Bifanas near Praça da Figueira and at the iconic solar dos presuntos, though locals swear by their own neighborhood spots.
+Don’t let the simplicity fool you.
+A well-made bifana is one of the finest handheld foods in Europe.
+Thin slices of pork are marinated in white wine, garlic, paprika, and piri piri sauce, then braised until impossibly tender and fragrant.
+This juicy meat gets stuffed into a slightly crusty papo-seco roll that immediately starts absorbing all those spiced cooking juices.
+The best bifanas in Lisbon are found near Praça da Figueira and at the iconic Solar dos Presuntos, though locals will confidently direct you to their own neighborhood spot and be quietly offended if you don’t go.
 Eat them standing up.
 Get sauce on your shirt.
 Consider it baptism.

 4. Amêijoas à Bulhão Pato — Clams in Garlic and Cilantro